 - Full-time and Part-time Status

+- Emergency Leave of Absence

 - Leave of Absence

 - Withdrawal from the College

-- Withdrawal from the College for Medical Reasons

 Full-time and Part-time Status

 Full-time status requires 12 credit hours or more per semester.
 A typical semester program consists of 15 or 16 credits except in the first year when it may be 12-15 credits.
 If the Admission Committee decides that a student's skills in writing, math and reading need strengthening and the Basic Skills Inventories further support this decision, the student's adviser will help develop a program of 12-15 credit hours, including General Studies 101 and basic skills courses offered through The Josephine Steiner Center for Academic Achievement and Retention.